 Mark Incorrect Answers

 There are different ways to let a student know that an answer is incorrect.
-I usually draw a “X” with the shape tool somewhere on the slide.
+I usually draw an “X” with the shape tool somewhere on the slide.
 After drawing the “X”, I copy it to my clipboard to use later if I need it.
+This allows students to see what they missed at a glance.

 If you want to leave a comment on a slide, there are several ways to do so.
 You can click on the comment button and type your comment in the window that opens.
 Google makes it easy for teachers and students to comment back and forth through the comment pane.